In Your Eyes (2014 film)

-In Your Eyes is a 2014 American paranormal romance film directed by Brin Hill and written by Joss Whedon, starring Zoe Kazan, Michael Stahl-David, Nikki Reed, Steve Harris and Mark Feuerstein.
+In Your Eyes is a 2014 American independent paranormal romance film directed by Brin Hill and written by Joss Whedon, starring Zoe Kazan, Michael Stahl-David, Nikki Reed, Steve Harris and Mark Feuerstein.
 It is the second feature by Bellwether Pictures.
 In Your Eyes, set in New Mexico and New Hampshire, follows Dylan and Rebecca.
 They live on opposite sides of the country but are able to sense what the other is feeling – despite being strangers.

 The film had its world premiere at the 2014 Tribeca Film Festival on April 20.
 Immediately afterward, it was self-distributed online instead of taking on theatrical distribution.

 Plot

 A young Rebecca is about to go sledding in New Hampshire, while across the country in New Mexico, a young Dylan is at school with a group of his friends.
 Suddenly, without even knowing what is happening or why, Dylan is able to experience everything that Rebecca experiences, and at the exact moment that Rebecca crashes her sled, rendering her unconscious, Dylan is thrown from his desk and knocked out.

 Twenty years later, Rebecca is married to a successful doctor, Phillip, while Dylan has just recently gotten out of prison.
 One night, Rebecca attends a dinner party with her husband, and Dylan is at a local bar trying to stay out of trouble.
 However, a man whom he had been playing pool with earlier hits him on the back with a pool stick.
 The impact flings Rebecca to the floor, which she cannot explain to the host of the dinner party and her husband chastises her for her behaviour afterwards.

 The next day, Dylan and Becky connect once more and they learn that if they speak aloud they can hear one another, they can see what the other is looking at, and feel what the other is feeling.
 They establish that they are not just figments of their respective imaginations and that the presence at the other end is a real person.
 They talk later that night and they begin to get to know each other while they talk, show each other their surroundings, share their dreams and shared experiences, and finally step in front of mirrors for a visual introduction.